rust-embedded/book/src/start/registers.md

 information, which selects which device on the bus the processor wishes to communicate with, and a data bus which carries the actual data.
-In our embedded microcontrollers, the same principles apply - it's just that everything is packed on to a single piece of sillicon.
+In our embedded microcontrollers, the same principles apply - it's just that everything is packed on to a single piece of silicon.

 In earlier chapters, we were talking about RAM being located at address `0x2000_0000`.
 This is a 32-bit number because the ARM Cortex-M processor